 Stop Program-Hopping

-Program hopping is constantly changing programs and/or not seeing a full program through.
-You most likely program hop because you hope that the “perfect” program is out there, and the perfect program is the one you would stick to.
 The truth is, sticking to a subpar program constantly is better than changing programs to try and find the right fit.
 There actually is no perfect pre-made program, because your body is unique.
-The perfect program is one that is individualized for you, ideally by hiring a trainer to work with.
+The perfect program is one that is individualized for you.
+Hiring a qualified trainer to create and build that program with you is ideal.

-If you want to try a program instead of hiring a trainer, find or create a well designed and thought out program that focuses on progressively getting stronger (with progressive overload) and more efficient in your movements.
+If you want to try a program instead of hiring a trainer, find or create a well designed and thought-out program that focuses on progressively getting stronger and more efficient in your movements.

-Which leads to the most common reason people program hop: They’re bored.
-In truth, good programming means you’ll be doing the same movements over and over again, because that’s what actually works for optimal strength gains.
+As for boredom, it might be something you need to accept at some level.
+Good programming means you’ll be doing the same movements over and over again for at least a few weeks, because that’s what actually works for optimal strength gains.
 When you stick with the boring for long enough, you’ll see strength gains and body composition changes that will help you become excited and more invested in your program.

 Changing Trainers Too Often?
 Here’s Why That Backfires

 Every good trainer has a process.
 They need time to assess, adjust, and individualize your program.
-If you’re jumping ship before they even get a chance to learn your patterns or adapt your programming to your lifestyle, you’re cutting yourself off from the real value of coaching.
+If you jump ship before they can tailor your training to your lifestyle, you’re robbing yourself of the results you’re working for.

-If you think you need to fire your trainer and need advice on how to hire a good trainer, here are the top three questions to ask yourself:
+If you think you need to fire your trainer or you need advice on how to hire a good trainer, here are the top three questions to ask yourself:

 How Long Does it Take to See Results?

 Here’s the bad news.
 Getting the body you want will take a long time and a lot of consistency.
-Most trainers say the body you want will actually take 10 years to create.
+Most trainers say the body you really want (the one you see on Instagram) will actually take years to create.

 The good news is that if you are a beginner to strength training or any kind of programming, you will see beginner gains.
 Beginner gains happen because your nervous system rapidly learns to recruit muscles efficiently while your body responds to a new training stimulus.
 As you continue training, muscle growth requires greater volume, intensity, and precise programming.
 In other words, the closer you get to your genetic potential, the harder it becomes to keep making gains.